gpertea/htslib/README.md

 ### Building HTSlib

 See [INSTALL](INSTALL) for complete details.
-[Release tarballs][download] contain generated files that have not been committed to this repository, so building the code from a Git repository requires extra steps:
+Release tarballs may contain generated files that have not been committed to this repository, so building the code from a Git repository requires extra steps:

 ```sh
 autoheader     # If using configure, generate the header template...